DODOEX/docs/docs/pmm.md

 The PMM algorithm is a “high-fidelity” abstraction of the orderbook-based market, defined and regulated by a handful of simple parameters, but it is also highly flexible and optimized for on-chain operations.

-We will then enumerate several promising use cases for PMM that can be achieved by fine-tuning parameters and instituting different withdrawal/deposit rules.
+We will now enumerate several promising use cases for PMM that can be achieved by fine-tuning parameters and instituting different withdrawal/deposit rules.

 ## Use case1

 **Proactive market making with external price guidance**

-For mainstream assets, such as BTC and ETH, external markets have much higher volumes and are thus a price source for other platforms to retrieve market prices from.
+For mainstream assets, such as BTC and ETH, external markets have much higher volumes and are thus a price source for other platforms from which to retrieve market prices.
 PMM is capable of proactively adjusting these fetched mid prices to minimize impermanent loss (IL) and achieve higher capital efficiency than AMM platforms.
 This mechanic also means unlocking single-token liquidity provision — market makers are not forced to deposit tokens Uniswap-style.

-The configurations required for this use case are
+The configurations required for this use case are:

-- Mid price i is set to the price retrieved from external sources
+- Mid price i is set to the price retrieved from external sources.

-- Parameter k is set to below 1
+- Parameter k is set to below 1.

-- Giving everyone the single-token liquidity provision option
+- Everyone is given the single-token liquidity provision option.

 We call this use case **DODO Classic Pool**, as this was first pioneered in DODO v1.0 in August 2020.